getfit-us/app.getfit.frontend/README.md

-GetFit Personal Training
+#GetFit Personal Training App

-Client / Trainer management app
+#### Features

 Trainers can send email links to clients for registration.
 They will get linked to the clients by TrainerID.
 Clients will be able to communicate with their trainers on the platform.
-Clients can log workouts , view workouts , upload progress pictures and measurements.
+Clients can log workouts , view completed workouts , upload progress pictures and measurements.
+Clients can view their exercise and workout history.
-Trainers can view clients workouts,  progress, Trainers will be able to design and assign workouts to their clients.
+Trainers can view clients workouts,  progress, give feedback.
+Trainers can design and assign custom workouts to their clients.
 Trainers get activity information on new measurements, completed workouts or new goals and goals achieved.